thibseisel/tomee-webapp-archetype/README.md

 # tomee-webapp-archetype
-Maven archetype that allows quick creation of a webapp with a TomEE server and a MySQL database.
+Maven archetype that allows quick creation and deployment of a webapp with a TomEE server and a MySQL database.

 # Prerequisites